A Foolproof Guide to Root Cause Analysis

 FMEA

-As one of the most in-depth root cause analysis methods, the Failure Mode and Effects Analysis or FMEA process uses hypothetical “What if?” questions to prompt an understanding of the problem at hand.
+As one of the most in-depth root cause analysis methods, the Failure Mode and Effects Analysis or FMEA process uses hypothetical “What if?” questions to prompt an understanding of the problem.
 This is best applied to establish cause-and-effect relationships that aim to describe why specific issues occur, including the one you’re dealing with.

 Download a free FMEA template.